 If you’re considering applying to the Leaseholder Support Scheme for help, the first step is to complete the scheme eligibility checker where you can check if you might be eligible for the scheme.

 If you think you’re eligible to apply, then the next step is to make an application.

 When your application has been submitted you will be assigned a case handler who will support you through the next steps.
 If you do not qualify at this time and your circumstances change then you can re-apply.

 Your financial details won’t be shared with the Leaseholder Support Scheme in any way, but the advisor will confirm the appropriate route to take and if the best solution is to purchase the property from you.
 This service will be free of charge - the independent financial advisor will invoice the scheme directly and you won’t be asked for any payment.

 If the Independent Financial Advisor advises a buy-out is the best option for you then your case handler will explain what happens next should you wish to sell.

-To be eligible for help from the Leaseholder Support Scheme you will be living in an eligible building and be able to show that you are an owner-occupier or displaced resident in, or facing, significant financial hardship due to fire safety issues.
+To be eligible for help from the Leaseholder Support Scheme you will be the owner of a property in an eligible building and in, or facing, significant financial hardship.

 As the first step, you’ll need to complete the eligibility checker to see if you may be eligible for support.

 The type of information you’ll be expected to provide for this application is shown in the tables below.
 Please provide as much information as you possibly can to help with the processing of your application.

 Your building must be 11 metres or higher in height and have recognised or potential fire safety issues which make the property unable to receive an accurate valuation for mortgage purposes.
 These fire safety issues will have led to increased service charges which have been passed on to you, the leaseholder.
 Do not worry about knowing the exact height of the building as the eligibility checker has a way to identify eligible buildings based on the number of floors.